R3curs1on/BankManagementSystem/README.md

 Code Structure

     Main.java: This is the main class that runs the program and handles user interactions.
+    NewAccount.java : This class is like Node Class of linkedlist , its used for storing name ,acc_number ,balence ,passwd(hashed)
+    LinkedList.java : The actual linkedlist implementation ; this is where NewAccount.java objects (i mean Nodes ) are added,searched and deleted ; this class is used internally in account management
-    Account Management: The account management logic, such as creating accounts, logging in, crediting, debiting, and deleting accounts, is handled via the Login and CreateAccount classes (to be implemented).
+    Account Management: The account management logic, such as creating accounts, logging in, crediting, debiting, and deleting accounts, is handled via the Login and CreateAccount classes .
+    Hashutil.java : its SHA256 hashing class for creating unique account number and storing passwd as hash